On-chain investigationCardanoWallet securitySecondFi

 Methodology & disclaimer

-This account is based on a transaction-level analysis of Cardano on-chain data and on public statements by SecondFi and by SlowMist's Cos (Yu Xian).
+This account is based on a transaction-level analysis of Cardano on-chain data and on public statements by SecondFi (including its June 24, 2026 update on X) and by SlowMist's Cos (Yu Xian).
+SecondFi's stated loss and rescue figures differ from the on-chain totals reconstructed below; we report both where relevant.
 It is provided for informational and educational purposes only and does not constitute legal, financial, compliance, or investment advice.

 First-wave ADA figures are stated net of decentralized-exchange swap churn, which inflates raw on-chain turnover several times over; token valuations are approximate and depend on per-token decimal precision that remains to be verified.
 ADA is valued at about $0.15, the rate implied by Cardano's largest liquidity pool at the time of writing.
 One wallet said to still hold roughly 4 million ADA comes from a community analyst's accounting that this review did not independently reproduce.